postmanlabs/labs-docs/src/pages/docs/api-governance/api-definition/openapi3.md

 search_keyword: "api security, api schema, security warnings, schema validation, security validation, api security audit, api security scan, api schema vulnerabilities, security audit,openapi 3.0"
 ---

-You can use Postman to identify any potential security misses when defining your API.
+You can use Postman to identify any potential security and formatting issues when defining your API.

+> **The format linting feature is in beta.** During the beta period, it may not be available to all Postman users and is subject to potential change.

 <img alt="Security warnings for OpenAPI 3.0" src="https://assets.postman.com/postman-docs/security-warnings-openapi-3-v9.jpg"/>

-### Security warnings for OpenAPI 3.0
+### Warnings for OpenAPI 3.0

 For all APIs defined in OpenAPI 3.0, the following list describes possible warning messages and potential ways to resolve them.